echatignoux/CalibInc/README.md

 1. Prediction of cancer incidence for LOP cancer in men using registry and hospitalization data (application section of the paper [1]) : <https://echatignoux.github.io/CalibInc/Application.html>.

-2. For pancreatic cancer in men and melanoma in women, Detailed code and results for the whole process of :
+2. For pancreatic cancer in men and melanoma in women, detailed code and results for the whole process of :

 * constructing a calibration model to make CI predictions;
 * quality assessment of predicted CI and rationale for the criteria to assess which predictions were epidemiologically useful;